 - Never go swimming alone. - Be aware of high surf warnings and strong currents. - Never turn your back to the ocean. - If walking on ledges near water, be aware of large waves, which can sweep over you. - Be careful of dangerous breaking waves at the shoreline. - Know the various beaches on the island and select the ones you are most comfortable in. - Learn about strong currents.
 They may not be noticeable on the surface but can be dangerous beneath. - Always use sunscreen, preferably SPF 15 or above. - If you would like to learn how to swim, call the following places for more information: YMCA (men):808.536.3556, or YWCA (women): 808.538.7061.

 HEALTH INSURANCE

-All IIE Hawaii students are encouraged to have a health insurance policy to protect them while in the United States.
-We recommend Student Secure, which can be found here: www.internationalstudentinsurance.com
+All IIE Hawaii students are encouraged to have a health insurance policy to protect them while in the United States. www.internationalstudentinsurance.com OR isoa.org

 EMERGENCY ROOM AND URGENT CARE